mwohlfender/R_overdispersion_cluster_size/README.md

 #### D.1.i create tables
 All R-scripts covering the creation of overview tables of data and results (contained in supplementary material).

+#### D.1.j varia
+R-scripts used to do some minor extra analysis.

+* `clusters_months.R` check how many clusters extend across more than one month.
+* `summary_statistics.R` basic description of cluster data set (number of identical sequence clusters, number of cases in identical sequence clusters, fraction of identical sequence clusters that are of size one and average cluster size)

 ### D.2 data
 The repository contains the following data files (see folder `data`):